rhizome-labs/rhizome-contract-explorer/README.md

 ## Usage

+If no private key is set, RHIZOME Contract Explorer will operate in "read-only" mode.
+In this mode, the application can only query the blockchain.
+To run RHIZOME Contract Explorer in "read-write" mode, create a `.env` file in the project's root directory, add a variable called `PRIVATE_KEY`, and set its value to a valid ICX private key.

+To start the app, run the command below:

 ```
 bash run.sh
 ```

-## Notes

-* This project is set up to use Python 3.11 – the latest version of Python.
-If you do not have Python 3.11 installed on your computer, we recommend insalling pyenv to install and manage a new installation of Python 3.11.
-* If no private key is set, RHIZOME Contract Explorer will operate in "read-only" mode.
-In this mode, the application can only query the blockchain.